 People often fail to achieve anything because they chase more.
-If you must learn different languages, list them in order of priority and face them one at a time.
+If you must learn different languages, list them in order of priority and face them individually.

 Start by recognizing loanwords from your native language with the same meaning as another language you want to learn.
-Words that end in -ion can be simply translated to French, Portuguese, or Italian by directly substituting them.
+Words that end in -ion can be translated into French, Portuguese, or Italian by directly substituting them.

 Using the Best Language Learning App

 Learning a second language at home can sometimes be challenging because you have no one to guide you.
 That is why we have included using apps as tips for learning a new language.